-1. Provincial and territorial securities regulators
+- Provincial and territorial securities regulators

 In Quebec, the Montréal Exchange is also considered an SRO.
 MX is the only financial derivatives exchange in Canada, and currently lists equity optionsOptions An investment that gives you the right to buy or sell it at a set price by a set date.
 The buy right is termed a “call” option, and the sell right is termed a “put” option.
 You buy options on a stock exchange.+ read full definition, options on ETFs, currency options, indexIndex A benchmark or yardstick that lets you measure the performance of a stock market, part of a stock market or a single investment.
 Examples: S&P/TSX, S&P/TSX Canadian Bond Index.+ read full definition derivatives, and interest rateInterest rate A fee you pay to borrow money.
 Or, a fee you get to lend it.
 Often shown as an annual percentage rate, like 5%.
 Examples: If you get a loan, you pay interest.
 If you buy a GIC, the bank pays you interest.
 It uses your money until you need it back.+ read full definition derivatives.

-Securities regulators in Canada oversee advisers, dealers, investment fund managers, reporting issuers and securities markets.
+Securities regulators in Canada oversee advisers, dealers, investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition fund managers, reporting issuers, and securities markets.
 The OSCOSC See Ontario Securities Commission.+ read full definition, the securities regulatorSecurities regulator A government agency that enforces the securities act in jurisdiction it has authority over.
 This act is made up of laws that establish rules for issuing and trading securities.
 The Ontario Securities Commission is the securities regulator for Ontario.+ read full definition in Ontario, is an independent Crown corporation that:

-- provides protection to investors from unfair, improper or fraudulent practices and fosters fair and efficient capital marketsCapital markets Where people buy and sell investments.+ read full definition and confidence in capital markets.
+- provides protection to investors from unfair, improper, or fraudulent practices and fosters fair and efficient capital marketsCapital markets Where people buy and sell investments.+ read full definition and confidence in capital markets.

-- uses its rule-making and enforcement powers to help safeguard investors, deter misconduct and regulate participants in Ontario’s capital markets.
+- uses its rulemaking and enforcement powers to help safeguard investors, deter misconduct, and regulate participants in Ontario’s capital markets.

 - regulates firms and individuals who sell securities and provide advice in Ontario, as well as public companies, investment funds and marketplaces, such as the Toronto Stock ExchangeStock exchange A market in which securities are bought and sold.+ read full definition.